blogs.sanpreetsingh.com

 Try a simple agreement:

-So the dish isn’t “just a dish.”
+So the dish is not just a dish.

 It becomes a symbol for: